sj-piano/ethereum-smart-contract-toolset/README.md

 Store it in the `input-data` directory in a new file called `ethereum-mainnet-private-key.txt`.

 See the balance of the address that will deploy the contract:
-`npm run --silent ts-node scripts/get-balance.ts -- --network=mainnet --log-level info --address-file input-data/ethereum-mainnet-address.txt`
+`npm exec -- ts-node scripts/get-balance.ts --network=mainnet --log-level info --address-file input-data/ethereum-mainnet-address.txt`

+The result should match the balance shown in Metamask for your "Test" account.

 Recommended: Read the [Fee Limit Protections](#fee-limit-protections)</a> section before proceeding further.